groupdocs-search/GroupDocs.Search-API-Tutorials/content/english/java/advanced-features/master-java-file-filtering-groupdocs-search/_index.md

 Before we begin, ensure you have the following:

 ### Required Libraries and Dependencies
 - **GroupDocs.Search for Java**: Version 25.4 or later
 - **Java Development Kit (JDK)**: Ensure you have a compatible version installed on your system

 ### Environment Setup
 - Integrated Development Environment (IDE): Use IntelliJ IDEA, Eclipse, or any preferred IDE that supports Maven projects.

 ### Knowledge Prerequisites
 - Basic understanding of Java programming
 - Familiarity with file I/O operations in Java
-- Understanding of regular expressions and date-time manipulations
+- Understanding of regular expressions and date‑time manipulations

 ## Setting Up GroupDocs.Search for Java
 To start using GroupDocs.Search, you need to include it as a dependency in your project.
 Here’s how: